Triangle

 2. Apply for an Open Doctoral Award through the Midlands4Cities partnership

-3. All eligible applications will be considered for the Wolfson Scholarship.
+3. All eligible applications will automatically be considered for the Wolfson Scholarship.
 Recipients of the Wolfson Award will not also receive an M4C studentship.

 If you are unable to apply online, please email AR-Arts-admin@nottingham.ac.uk.